jkingportfolio/CI_PP4_Pic_Pals/README.md

 ## Technical Design

+### Agile design

 An Agile approach to creating this app has been applied.
 Githubs projects was used to track user stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.
+Three categories were created indicating their level of importance, those were:
+- MUST HAVE
+- SHOULD HAVE
+- COULD HAVE

+By taking using AGILE methodology in this project i was able to deliver a site which had all required functionality and some more.
+Due to the time limit on this project i was not able to incorporate all intial listed features, but this is where an AGILE approach allows.
+The project displays this by having User stories in the Done section and the ones which decided to be left for future put in the future implementation

+### CRUD Functionality

+Blurp about CRUD

 ### Colours